GOT A QUESTION?FLIGHT DECK WINGMAN CAN HELP YOU

 This very much depends on the type of operation that the airline conducts, and on your experience and background.
 Depending on your experience, and whether you have flown the aircraft before they will expect different degrees of professional competence in flying the aircraft.
 You will be expected to demonstrate a sound knowledge of things like procedural holds, and to listen to and follow instructions carefully.
 More importantly though, you will be expected to demonstrate a safe operation when pilot flying, and offer excellent support to your colleague when you are the pilot monitoring.
 Many pilots make the mistake of thinking that this is a test of your flying ability, and whilst there is certainly an element of that, most of the time you will be being assessed on how you interact with your colleague during the simulator test.
 Flight Deck Wingman will ensure that you are well prepared for the simulator test.
 Your wingman will demonstrate how to conduct an effective briefing and de-briefing, how to be an inclusive flight deck team member, and coping strategies if things start to go wrong!
 Flight Deck Wingman would also be happy to suggest training organisations should you wish to go and get some practice in a simulator.

 Airlines closely guard the test questions that they use to filter candidates at this stage of the process.
 However, should you wish to practise (and practise you must), then there are a wealth of tests out there on the internet, and on internet chat forums such as www.pprune.org you will usually find guidance from candidates that have recently attended selection processes.
-Check out www.pilotaptitudetest.com, and www.assessmentday.com for some practice questions.
+Check out this link and consider purchasing some practice questions in preparation.
 You must spend time practising multiple verbal reasoning and numerical reasoning tests.
 There is strong evidence to suggest that the more you practice these tests, the higher the likelihood of you passing this initial screening stage of an airline assessment process.
 If you’re not sure where to start, then please just get in touch.
 Flight Deck Wingman would be delighted to help you.
 In the meantime, check out the guidance on verbal/numerical reasoning and aptitude tests here on the website, where we have provided some hints and tips.
 Also keep an eye out on the Flight Deck Wingman Facebook page, where we will introduce the odd question to test your knowledge!